Support wavers in Hong Kong for bill allowing extraditions to China after protests

 Many accuse China of extensive meddling since then, including obstruction of democratic reforms, interference with elections and of being behind the disappearance of five Hong Kong-based booksellers, starting in 2015, who specialized in works critical of Chinese leaders.

-On Friday, one of the key advisers to Hong Kong leader Carrie Lam, Executive Council member Bernard Chan, told Cable TV that he did not think formal discussion of the bill, a precursor to a final vote by the legislature, should continue at present given the opposition.
+On Friday, one of the key advisers to Hong Kong leader Carrie Lam, Executive Council member Bernard Chan, told Cable TV he did not think formal discussion of the bill, a precursor to a final vote by the legislature, should continue at present.

 “Do we consult, strengthen the bill, or what?
 Is there still any chance of the bill passing?
 These are all factors the government must consider,” he said.